Git Hooks: Enforce Commit Message and Branch Name

 Sharing With Team Members

-You need to share your ~/hooks folder.
-You can share with a git repository or you can send the folder directly to your team.
+You’ll want to share your ~/hooks folder with the rest of the team.
+You can either commit it to a git repository or send the folder directly.